cran/brms.mmrm/README.md

 The `brms.mmrm` R package leverages [`brms`](https://paul-buerkner.github.io/brms/) to run [MMRMs](https://link.springer.com/article/10.1177/009286150804200402),
-and it supports a simplified interfaced to reduce difficulty and align with best practices for the life sciences.
+and it supports a simplified interface to reduce difficulty and align with best practices for the life sciences.

 ## Installation